sapientpants/quorum/docs/features.md

 *(These features are not part of the initial implementation but could be considered for future versions.)*

-1. **Multi-User Collaboration** (Future consideration)
-   - Enable multiple human users to participate in the same round table conversation.
-   - Implement user authentication and real-time synchronization.
-   - Add permissions for who can add/remove LLM participants or change settings.

 ---

 ## 8. Security Considerations